List of content you will read in this article:

 Here we have listed the benefits of web servers.

-- With a web server, you can get the necessary information for initiating communication with the hosting provider.
+- With a web server, you can get the necessary information to communicate with the hosting provider.

 - It helps manage the download speed for any web-based application and improves performance.